MicrosoftDocs/power-automate-docs/articles/button-flow-with-user-input-tokens.md

 	![](./media/button-flow-with-user-input-tokens/14.png)

 ## Run your flow ##
-In this walk-through, you'll use the Microsoft Flow mobile app to run the button flow you just created.
-You'll provide all the user input that's needed to create a bug with a title, a description, repro steps, and severity level.
+In this walk-through, you'll use the mobile app for Microsoft Flow to run the button flow you just created.
+You'll provide all the user input that's needed to create a bug with a title, a description, repro steps, and a severity level.

-In the Microsoft Flow mobile app:

-1. Tap the **Buttons** tab, and then tap the **Create bug report with steps** button.
+1. In the mobile app for Microsoft Flow, tap the **Buttons** tab, and then tap the **Create bug report with steps** button.

 	![](./media/button-flow-with-user-input-tokens/runmt1.png)